How to Record & Mix Acoustic Guitars

 Avoiding Phase Problems

 If you do decide to use 2 mics, make sure the signals are in time with each other.
 If they're out of sync, this can cause phase problems or comb-filtering.
-You can minimise potential phase problems by ensuring each mic is at an equal distance from the soundhole.
+You can minimize potential phase problems by ensuring each mic is at an equal distance from the soundhole.
 However, to keep your mic position options more open, it can be better to adjust the timing manually within your recording software through manual adjustment or by flipping the phase on one channel.
 As a general rule of thumb, if your microphones sound better in isolation, you could have a phase problem that needs investigating.

 Whichever microphone or technique you decide to use, remember that you're attempting to capture the overall sound of the guitar; the bigger picture if you like.
 Generally speaking, moving the mic closer will produce a drier sound, while moving it further away will introduce more room ambiance.
 If the microphone is too close, you risk getting an unnatural tone that only reflects one element of the instrument.
 Try experimenting with distance and position using some closed back headphones to monitor the result.
 Getting it right at this stage could save you hours of hassle during your mix.

 By this point in the game, the overall sound of an acoustic guitar is basically defined.
 You should now be aiming to tweak the recording to sit within the context of your entire mix.
 Less is more in this circumstance, and the following are some typical examples.